projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 would not be enabled.

-The hypervisor creates the Service VM domain using the Normal World's EPT table of the Service VM as address translation table when creating the Service VM.
+The hypervisor creates the Service VM domain using the Normal World's EPT table of the Service VM as the address translation table when creating the Service VM.
 All PCI devices on the platform are added to the Service VM domain.
 Then enable DMAR translation for DMAR units if they are not marked as ignored.

 .. _device-assignment: